PortlandLabs/slackbot/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This SlackBot is a fully featured sla
+This SlackBot is a fully featured slack bot in the style of old IRC bots with the power of new fancy bots.
+You can react to arbitrary messages like tracking emojis in a message like "Giving some :heart: to @user", or build simple call and response style messages like `@bot dosomething`

 ## Getting Started